adobe-commerce/partner-day-accs/lab/storefront-dropins/Lab.md

 },
 ```

-4. Go to the browser's storefront tab, and go to the checkout page
+4. Go to the browser's storefront tab, and go to the checkout page.
 5. Select PARTNER-PAY payment method.
-It should display a warning message below the payment methods
+It should display a warning message below the payment methods.

 ### Step 3.2: UI Styling
+---

-1. Open the CSS file of the commerce-checkout block `blocks/commerce-checkout/commerce-checkout.css`
+1. Open the CSS file of the commerce-checkout block `blocks/commerce-checkout/commerce-checkout.css`.
 2. Append the following CSS rules to the end of the file:

 ```css